 - There may be generalised swelling and lumpiness but no specific lump found.

-Pain is not related to the menstrual cycle and is more likely to be unilateral or focal.
+Breast pain is not related to the menstrual cycle and is more likely to be unilateral or focal.
+In this scenario, inflammatory, neoplastic, and vascular breast disease needs to be ruled out.
 Some causes are listed in the 'Differential diagnosis' section below.
 Medication history is particularly important in this type of breast pain; establish whether the person has been on medication which may cause mastalgia - for example:

 - Hormonal medication, especially hormone replacement therapy (HRT).
 Also oral contraceptive pills.